How To Build dApps: Polygon Network

 Polygon, formerly known as Matic, is a layer-2 scaling solution for the Ethereum network.
 It is meant to fix the Ethereum blockchain’s scaling problems by giving a variety of layer-2 scaling solutions, such as sidechains, zk-rollups, etc.

 In this article, we will look at the limits of Ethereum, why Polygon is a useful platform for building decentralized applications, and how to build decentralized applications (dApps) on the Polygon network.
+Unlike traditional applications, dApps have their backend code running on a decentralized peer-to-peer network like Ethereum or Solana, which is essential for them to qualify as true dApps.

-The limitations of the Ethereum blockchain and how Polygon is addressing them
+The Limitations of the Ethereum Blockchain and how Polygon is Addressing Them

 Another limitation of Ethereum is its scalability.
 Ethereum is designed to handle a limited number of transactions per second, which can result in slow transaction times and a backlog of unprocessed transactions during times of high demand.